mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ### Realm Initialization

-Traditionally before using Realm for querying information in our project, we had to initialize and set up few basic properties like name, version with sync config for database, let's update them as well.
+Traditionally before using Realm for querying information in our project, we had to set up database properties like name, version, migration rules etc. Let's change them according to new SDK.

 Steps with JAVA SDK :

 1. Call `Realm.init()`
 2. Setup Realm DB properties like name, version, migration rules etc using `RealmConfiguration`.
-3. Setup logging (optional)
+3. Setup logging(optional)
-4. Configure Realm Sync
+4. Configure Realm Sync, if needed.

-With Kotlin SDK :
+Now with the Kotlin SDK :

-1. <s>Call `Realm.init()`</s> _Is not needed anymore as this is done internally now_
+1. <s>Call `Realm.init()`</s> _Is not needed anymore as this is done internally now on app startup_.
 2. Setup Realm DB properties like db name, version, migration rules etc. using `RealmConfiguration`- _This remains the same apart from a few minor changes_.
-3. Setup logging (optional) - _This is moved to `RealmConfiguration`_
+3. Setup logging (optional) - _This is moved to `RealmConfiguration`_.
 4. **Adding list of Realm classes/models to `RealmConfiguration` builder as `schema`.**
-5. Configure Realm Sync - _No changes_
+5. Configure Realm Sync - _No changes_.

 ### Changes to Models

-No major changes are required in model classes, only difference or change is they would implement `RealmObject` interface which was a base class earlier.
+No major changes are required in model classes, only difference is `RealmObject` is now interface which was a base class earlier with which model classes were extended with.

-Apart this few data types are also unsupported like `@RealmClass`,`ByteArray`, `RealmDictionary`, `RealmSet`, `ObjectId`, `Decimal128`,`UUID`, `@LinkingObjects`, which needs to be removed but would be available in future releases.
+Apart this, few data types like `@RealmClass`,`ByteArray`,`RealmDictionary`,`RealmSet`, `ObjectId`, `Decimal128`,`UUID`, `@LinkingObjects`, are currently unsupported which needs to be removed but would be available in future releases.

-> Note: Due to the above changes `Open` keyword against `class`, no longer required.
+> Note: Due to this changes `Open` keyword against `class`, no longer required.

 ### Changes to querying